What is a Usance Letter of Credit?

 Advantages and Disadvantages of Usance Letter of Credit

-So the bottom line here is that a usance letter of credit is usually used when the buyer has an upper hand over the seller or if it is a buyer’s market.
+So the bottom line here is that a usance letter of credit is usually used when the buyer has the upper hand over the seller or if it is a buyer’s market.
 Due to this reason, the seller agrees to oblige to the lenient terms of a usance letter of credit.